Clivern/Lynx/README.md

 ```

+### API Documentation

+To explore the API documentation, copy the content of `api.yml` and paste in https://editor.swagger.io/.

 ### Versioning

 For transparency into our release cycle and in striving to maintain backward compatibility, `Lynx` is maintained under the [Semantic Versioning guidelines](https://semver.org/) and release process is predictable and business-friendly.